Ben-glitch-cloud/Recipe_note_pad-/README.md

 <h1 align="center">Recipe Note Pad</h1>

 <p align="center">This website application was inspired by my mothers recipe folder, which holds recipes from different magazine pages and blogs.
-This web app takes recipes from <a href="https://www.bbcgoodfood.com/">BBC Good Food</a> when the use types in a food or category of there choose.
+This web app takes recipes from <a href="https://www.bbcgoodfood.com/">BBC Good Food</a> when the user types in a food or category of there choose.
 If the user likes the recipe then they can save it to there notes board for later.</p>
 </br>
 </br>
 <div align="center"><img width="650" alt="Screenshot 2021-07-05 at 20 32 22" src="https://user-images.githubusercontent.com/71974361/124512447-4d045e00-ddd0-11eb-83bf-9eadefdca7b8.png"></div>